New Orleans Whiplash Lawyer

 - Problems concentrating

-Whiplash symptoms may not be noticeable until days after sustaining the injury.
+How long does it take for whiplash to show up?
+Delayed whiplash symptoms may not be noticeable until days after sustaining the injury.
 That’s why you should always get checked out by a doctor as soon as possible after getting into a car accident.
+Don’t ignore any delayed pain or other symptoms.
 You may be injured and not even realize it.
 Waiting too long to seek treatment can also cause problems when filing an injury claim with the insurance company.
 In their eyes, it raises a red flag if you don’t seek medical attention promptly and may cause them to challenge or deny your claim.

 Fight back with an experienced New Orleans accident lawyer